 Following a particularly warm and noxious few months in 1858 – a period known as The Great Stink – the local government of the day rolled its sleeves up.
 The Metropolitan Board of Works commissioned its chief engineer Joseph Bazalgette to create a new system of sewers and pumping stations.

 Bazalgette installed 82 miles of “intercepting sewers” parallel to the river Thames, with a further 1,000 miles of interconnected “street sewers”.
 Most used gravity to funnel waste to the east; but a series of pumping stations were included, to offer a helping hand.
 All this did wonders for London’s sick and no doubt the city’s smell – and created the Embankment in the process.

 The system has been used ever since.
 The historian Peter Ackroyd puts this relatively unknown engineer alongside giants such as Christopher Wren in his pantheon of London heroes.

-With London’s population at an all-time high, dealing with the capital’s waste is top of the agenda again, and the authorities are now building the 16 mile Thames Tideway tunnel under the river.
-Let’s hope it lasts as long as the 150 year old Victorian system.
+With London’s population at an all-time high, dealing with the capital’s waste is top of the agenda again, and the authorities are now building the Thames Tideway tunnel under the river.
+Let’s hope it lasts as long as the 150-year-old Victorian system.

 In Tower Bridge, the last to be built by the Victorians, we’ve got both a looker and an incredible piece of engineering.
-Not only does it draw visitors from across the world (it’s currently listed on TripAdvisor is the 7th ranking attraction in the world’s number one destination city); the bridge can also raise its central section, to allow large boats to pass.
-A functional beauty: those 19th century builders did it again.
+Not only does it draw visitors from across the world, but the bridge can also raise its central section, to allow large boats to pass.
+A functional beauty.

 Internationally, Victorian Britain gained the unfortunate – and accurate – reputation of being arch-colonialists.
 Domestically, though, they did us a lot of good, building exceptional structures that are still in use a century and a half later.